Corinna Everson

 Corinna "Cory" Everson (née Kneuer; born January 4, 1958) is an American female bodybuilding champion and actress.
-Everson won the Ms. Olympia contest six years in a row from 1984 to 1989.
+Widely regarded as the first superstar of female bodybuilding, Everson won the Ms. Olympia contest six years in a row from 1984 to 1989.

 Education

 Corinna Kneuer was born in Racine, Wisconsin and attended high school in Deerfield, Illinois.
 She attended the University of Wisconsin–Madison, where she was a multi-sport standout (gymnastics, track & field and badminton).

 Early career

 While attending the University of Wisconsin–Madison, she met Jeff Everson, a competitive bodybuilder who worked there as a strength coach.
 They married in 1982.
 While they were married, the Eversons built a successful mail-order clothing business called Sampson and Delilah.

 Bodybuilding career

 Everson began to train seriously as a bodybuilder after her graduation, and made rapid progress.
 In the early years, she and her husband trained at Ernie's Gym on Sherman Avenue in Madison.
 She won the Ms. Olympia bodybuilding contest at her first participation and remained undefeated from 1984 to 1989 when she retired from competition.